BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 3. **Unlimited Effective Context**: Breaking free from token limits by maintaining a searchable memory bank that spans all previous interactions
 4. **Cross-Session Continuity**: Enabling conversations to pick up where they left off, even after weeks or months
 5. **Selective Memory Injection**: Including only the most relevant historical context in each prompt, optimizing token usage

+## License and Attribution

+This project is licensed under the MIT License - see the LICENSE file for details.